Fast broadband policy and regulation

-The Amendment Act also incentivises telecommunications network operators to use lower impact methods of installation to reduce property disruption, and enables the use of existing infrastructure such as electricity lines for deploying fibre in rural areas.
+The Amendment Act also encourages telecommunications network operators to use lower-impact methods of installation to reduce disruptions to property.
+The Amendment Act also enables network operators to use existing infrastructure such as electricity lines for deploying fibre in rural areas.

-People living in shared property (such as a multi-unit building) or living in a house that is accessed via shared property (such as a driveway jointly owned with neighbours) who have previously experienced problems connecting to UFB due to consent issues are encouraged to contact their retail service provider to enquire about placing a new order to connect.
+If you live in a shared property (eg, a multi-unit building) or a house accessed via shared property (eg, a shared driveway) and you have had problems connecting to UFB due to consent issues, we encourage you to contact your retail service provider to place a new connection order.

 Tiered Consent Regime

-Category One methods have no lasting impacts on the shared property, such as a fibre cable buried in grass on the side of a driveway.
-For these installations, network operators installing fibre will not require consent but will need to provide neighbours with no fewer than five working days’ notice.
+- Category 1 methods have no lasting impacts on the shared property, eg, a fibre cable buried in grass on the side of a driveway.
+For these installations, network operators installing fibre won't need consent but must provide neighbours with no less than 5 working days’ notice.

+- Category 2 methods have lasting impacts, eg, digging into and resealing a small part of a concrete drive to conceal a cable.
 For these installations, neighbours will be provided a high-level design of what is proposed and will have 15 working days to object, based on a limited number of grounds.
-If they do not object within that timeframe, their consent is deemed.
+If they don't object within that timeframe, their consent is deemed.

 - disputes ownership of property that the proposed installation will make use of or disturb

-- can demonstrate that the installation will have a materially negative impact on the value of the person’s property
+- can show that the installation will have a materially negative impact on the value of their property

-- can identify ways in which the proposed installation will unreasonably impact on the person’s enjoyment of the property, or worsen an existing problem with the property, other than by having a visual impact alone
+- can identify ways in which the proposed installation will unreasonably impact on their enjoyment of the property, or worsen an existing problem with the property, other than by having a visual impact alone

-- can demonstrate that the proposed installation will impede the person’s plans for development of the property
+- can show that the proposed installation will impede their plans for development of the property

-- has an easement over the property affected and can demonstrate that the proposed installation will have an enduring impact on the terms and conditions of that easement.
+- has an easement over the affected property and can show that the proposed installation will have an enduring impact on the terms and conditions of that easement.

-This category will not apply for shared property that is overseen by a governing body (such as a body corporate) – in these instances Category One installation methods will be subject to Category Two consent requirements.
+Category 1 doesn't apply to shared property overseen by a governing body (eg, a body corporate).
+In this case, Category 1 installation methods will be subject to Category 2 consent requirements.

-Installations that have an impact beyond these two categories are outside the scope of this regime, and will continue to require the express written consent of all affected owners.
-For example, if the length of a driveway needs to be dug up it will still require all parties to actively consent.
+Installations with an impact beyond these 2 categories are outside the scope of this regime and will continue to require the written consent of all affected owners eg, if the length of a driveway needs to be dug up it will still need all parties to actively consent.

-The Telecommunications (Property Access) Regulations 2017 prescribe the fibre installation methods and requirements that fall under each category, as well as other details to give effect to the property access regime.
+The Telecommunications (Property Access) Regulations 2017 set the fibre installation methods and requirements that fall under each category, as well as other details to give effect to the property access regime.

 Dispute Resolution Scheme

-The Amendment Act created a new dispute resolution scheme to protect property owners, ensuring that any disputes that arise as a result of the new consenting regime are dealt with fairly and efficiently.
+The Amendment Act created a new dispute resolution scheme to protect property owners.
+This ensures that any disputes that arise as a result of the new consenting regime are dealt with fairly and efficiently.
 Network operators must become members of the scheme in order to use the rights of access.

-In July 2017, Utilities Disputes Limited was appointed by the Minister for Communications as the approved scheme provider.
+In July 2017, the Minister for Communications appointed Utilities Disputes Limited as the approved scheme provider.

-The Scheme is free-of-charge for property owners and consumers to use.
-The Scheme relates only to disputes arising from the use, or intended use, of the statutory rights of access granted by the Amendment Act for shared property.
+The scheme is free-of-charge for property owners and consumers to use.
+It relates only to disputes arising from the use, or intended use, of the statutory rights of access granted by the Amendment Act for shared property.

-The Scheme only handles disputes in relation to shared real property (for example, land and buildings in which multiple parties have an ownership interest) for which a statutory right of access is being exercised by a network operator.
+The scheme only handles disputes for shared land or buildings (eg, land and buildings in which multiple parties have an ownership interest) for which a statutory right of access is being exercised by a network operator.

 Any complaints or disputes concerning damage to other property can be referred in the first instance to the respective network operator.